5. TOOLS & METHODS

 The long, low superstructure of project 400 contributes superbly to her sleek and purposeful styling.
 It also raised an interesting question for the engineers.
 A largely rigid structure made principally from a highly rigid component – laminated glass – is not going to flex in a seaway in the same way that the hull is designed to do.
 In those circumstances, how do you safely and securely attach the rigid structure to the flexible one without compromising either?

-The answer, perhaps surprisingly, is glue or bonding.
+The answer, perhaps surprisingly, is glue.
 Not any type of bonding, but one with highly sophisticated properties, developed by aerospace specialists and classification officials especially for this project.
 With the rear section of the infrastructure conventionally welded to the deck, the forward section is glued, absorbing up to 2cm / 1″ of flex between deck and structure whilst also providing a permanently secure and weathertight bond.
 Likewise the complete superstructures of Project 404 and 405 have a flexible bonding to the hull too.

 For the relieve of heavy overhead work.